adambkaplan/builds-openshift-demos/README.md

 ## Table of Contents

 0. Installing: [demos/0-install](demos/0-install/install-demo.sh).
-If your cluster does not have Builds for OpenShift installed, run this demo script first.
+If your cluster does not have Builds for OpenShift installed, run this demo script first. _Note: this demo may not work on managed OpenShift clusters like ROSA.
+Follow official documented install instructions instead._
 1. Build Strategies: [demos/1-build-strategies](demos/1-build-strategies/build-strategies-demo.sh).
    This demos how to build with `source-to-image` and `buildah` build strategies.
 2. Cloud Native Buildpacks - coming soon!